German invasion of Denmark (1940): Casualties

 For propaganda purposes, the German High Command tried to present the invasion of Denmark as a peaceful one, so it would be believed that Denmark did not put up any resistance to it.

 In his first monograph, author Kay Søren Nielsen states that in the archives of the Danish weapons manufacturer DISA (Danish Industrial Syndicate), 203 German soldiers were claimed to be killed in Jutland (Jylland).

-The report was made in cooperation with the German Waffenamt which gives it weight.
 This number is also backed up by testimonies from veterans and eyewitnesses, including the veteran Frode Jensen, who after the battle was over, was told by the Germans, that they had lost 18 men while his unit had only suffered 2 casualties.

 However, the number is considered an exaggeration by many historians.

-In 2015, the Journal of Military History, Krigshistorisk Tidsskrift, published an article for the Royal Danish Defence College (RDDC), in which military correspondent Lt.
+In 2015, the Journal of Military History, Krigshistorisk Tidsskrift, published an article for the Royal Danish Defence College in which military correspondent Lt.
 Col Jürgensen H.J. (ret.) summarized key points in the German invasion.
-He argued that actual German losses were 2-3 killed and 25-30 wounded, and that the Danish military suffered a confirmed 16 dead and 20 wounded.
+He argued that actual German losses were 2–3 killed and 25–30 wounded, and that the Danish military suffered a confirmed 16 dead and 20 wounded.
 Casualties among the civil resistance is not certain, but are given as 10 dead and 3 wounded.

 Military historian David T. Zabecki notes in "Germany at War: 400 Years of Military History" that Denmark suffered 49 casualties (26 killed and 23 wounded), and that 20 German soldiers were killed or wounded.

 Other than the casualties at the front, a few aircraft were shot down or crashed, a tugboat sank after a collision with a German vessel in the Great Belt and the German battleship Schleswig-Holstein was temporarily grounded west of Agersø.

-Order of Battle
+Order of battle

-Order of Battle for both the Royal Danish Army and German Army.
+Order of battle for both the Royal Danish Army and German Army.